NotAnyMike/TruequeGamer/README.md

 1. first run `./manage.py collectstatic`
 2. upload the static files to the bucket with `gsutil rsync -R static/ gs://<your-gcs-bucket>/static` it sometimes will be necesary to change the `rsync` option because sometimes it will delete the cors file
 3. make them publicly available with `gsutil defacl set public-read gs://<your-gcs-bucket>`
-4. perhaps it will be necesary to change the cors settings, with `gsutil cors set cors-json.file.json gs://tg-static`
+4. perhaps it will be necesary to change the cors settings, with `gsutil cors set cors-json.file.json gs://tg-static` or look [here](https://cloud.google.com/storage/docs/xml-api/put-bucket-cors)

 ## Migrating to the new social django app